dsi-clinic/the-clinic/README.md

 ##### Final Video

 A short video presentation is also required.
 Two drafts and a final submission are to be completed according to the [rubric](./rubrics/final-video.md).

+##### External Partner Email

+Each team should designate one person to send a final email to the external partner with the video, one-pager and link to the code they developed.

 ## Additional Tutorials